usegalaxy-eu/website/index-metagenomics.md

 ### Analysis of metataxonomic data

-To analyze amplicon data, the **Mothur** and **QIIME** tool suites are available to ASaiM.
+To analyze amplicon data, the **Mothur** and **QIIME** tool suites are available there.
 We integrated the workflows described in tutorials of Mothur and QIIME websites, as example of amplicon data analyses as well as support for the training material.
 These workflows, as any workflows available in ASaiM, can be adapted for a specific analysis or used as subworkflows by the users.

 ### Running as in EBI metagenomics

 The tools used in the EBI Metagenomics pipeline are also available in ASaiM.
-We integrate then also a [workflow](https://metagenomics.usegalaxy.eu/u/berenice/w/asaim-ebi-metagenomics-workflow-30) with the same steps as the [EBI Metagenomics pipeline (3.0)](https://www.ebi.ac.uk/metagenomics/pipelines/3.0).
+We integrate them also a [workflow](https://metagenomics.usegalaxy.eu/u/berenice/w/asaim-ebi-metagenomics-workflow-30) with the same steps as the [EBI Metagenomics pipeline (3.0)](https://www.ebi.ac.uk/metagenomics/pipelines/3.0).

 ![](http://asaim.readthedocs.io/en/latest/_images/ebi_metagenomics_workflow.png)

-Analyses made in EBI Metagenomics website can be then done locally, without having to wait for availability of EBI Metagenomics or to upload any data on EBI Metagenomics.
 However the parameters must be defined by the user as we can not find them on EBI Metagenomics documentation.

 ## Our Data Policy